useNavigate/Whale_Gamig_Javascript_Project/README.md

 > ### Monday
 > - DOM
 >   - Added featured functionality eventlistners for
 >      - Click ( navbar / main page / filter)
 >   - Input (search)
 >      - improvised search functions so that it wont fetch right away when input value changes

 > ### Tuesday
 > - Added favicon
 > - CSS for Styling
+> - linkes all the component by reconstructing DOM
 > - Fixed minor bugs